LeoEgidi/pivmet/paper/paper.md

 (ii) consensus clustering, where  a variant of the $k$-means algorithm is available; (iii) Dirichlet Process Mixture Models (DPPM).

-The `pivmet` package exhibits some deep connections with some existing packages.
-Among them:
+As far as we know from reviewing the scientific and informatic literature, the `pivmet` package is the only software designed to search pivotal units in a modern machine learning framework.
+However, since its large applicability, it  exhibits some deep connections with some existing `R` packages commonly used for Bayesian statistics and clustering.
+Among them, the `pivmet` package:

-- it extends the `bayesmix` package [@bayesmix], which allows to fit univariate Gaussian mixtures, by allowing for sparse Gaussian univariate/multivariate mixtures;
+-  extends the `bayesmix` package [@bayesmix], which allows to fit univariate Gaussian mixtures, by allowing for sparse Gaussian univariate/multivariate mixtures;

-- it is naturally connected with the `label.switching` package [@papastamoulis2016label] that offers many methods to fix label switching in Bayesian mixture models;
+-  is naturally connected with the `label.switching` package [@papastamoulis2016label] that offers many methods to fix label switching in Bayesian mixture models;

-- in terms of computational MCMC methods, our package depends on the `rstan` package [@rstan] to perform Hamiltonian Monte Carlo sampling and on the `rjags` package [@rjags] to perform Gibbs sampling;
+- in terms of computational MCMC methods, depends on the `rstan` package [@rstan] to perform Hamiltonian Monte Carlo sampling and on the `rjags` package [@rjags] to perform Gibbs sampling;

-- it extend the classical `kmeans` function by allowing for a robust initial seeding.
+-  extends the classical `kmeans` function by allowing for a robust initial seeding.

 In brief, the `pivmet`  package offers a unique way to efficiently estimate univariate and multivariate Gaussian mixtures, by relying on pre-compiled JAGS/Stan models,  and performs consensus clustering with a robustified $k$-means algorithm.